 Although the Magento 1 end-of-life date has not yet been publicly announced, the fact that support for Magento 1 will end at some point is undeniable.
 As a result, it provides imperative reasons for merchants on Magento 1 to migrate their current websites to Magento 2.

 3rd reason: Magento 2 Has Better Design And Performance Than Magento 1

 As you can see, while Magento 1 theme style is extremely basic and boring, Magento 2 looks modern and attractive.
-Also, one of essential Magento 2 default features is responsiveness, which means that you website will be presented nicely regardless of devices (e.g.: laptops, desktops, tablets, smartphones,…).
+Also, one of essential Magento 2 default features is responsiveness, which means that your website will be presented nicely regardless of devices (e.g.: laptops, desktops, tablets, smartphones,…).

-For an e-commerce website, the front-end interface is fundamental since it can have direct impact on customers’ buying decisions.
+For an e-commerce website, the front-end interface is fundamental since it can have a direct impact on customers’ buying decisions.
 Therefore, if you want to enhance your customer experience, Magento 2 migration is a great option.